Fabrizio-Caruso/CROSS-LIB/README.md

 This is a personal project whose goal is the creation of:
 1. the universal 8-bit abstraction layer "Cross Lib" for coding universal 8-bit games
 2. the "universal" 8-bit game "Cross Chase" that has to be a fun and that should run on (nearly) ALL 8 bit computers, consoles, handhelds and scientific calculators using the Motorola 6809, the MOS 6502, the Zilog Z80 and derivatives CPUs.
+I should run on other platforms such as bare metal PC 8088/8086, CP/M Intel 8080, Linux PPC, Linux 386, Linux 68K, PDP11, etc.
 The game will be the proof of concept of how flexible the library is.

 ## THE TOOL-CHAIN